paulnorthrop/exdex/cran-comments.md

-The NOTE at https://cran.r-project.org/web/checks/check_results_exdex.html has been fixed.
+A patch to fix the problems at https://cran.r-project.org/web/checks/check_results_exdex.html has been fixed.

 ## R CMD check results